New detector technology for neutrino physics experiments

 Quantum Technologies for Neutrino Mass (QTNM)

 This is a very new initiative, aiming at measuring the absolute neutrino mass eventually.
-The first, funded phase, starting at the end of 2020, will create a prototype, the cyclotron radiation emission spectroscopy demonstrator apparatus (CRESDA).
+The first funded phase, started February 2021, will create a prototype, the cyclotron radiation emission spectroscopy demonstrator apparatus (CRESDA).
 The main aim of this project is to create a future, ultimate sensitivity tritium decay endpoint measurement in order to measure the absolute neutrino mass as model independent as possible.

 The Warwick group joined this next-generation double-beta decay experiment recently, in 2020, with a view to continue this exciting research topic beyond SuperNEMO, with the latter finishing its construction phase.
 The LEGEND pre-cursor phase, LEGEND-200 will begin taking data in 2021 but the main phase, LEGEND-1000 is in its design stage and we currently focus our efforts on simulation development.